Analysis | After the political violence and the threats come the rationalizations

 Hickman was by no means alone.
 Myriad elections officials around the country who had done little more than administer fair elections that Trump lost were targeted with violent threats and bitter accusations.
 The Post collected some of them.

 Part of this is simply blind fury.
-Part of it is likely about making those officials — like those on school boards and like Gonzalez — rethink whether they want to serve in public positions at all.
+Part of it is probably about making those officials — like those on school boards and like Gonzalez — rethink whether they want to serve in public positions at all.

 Trump, of course, has encouraged condemnation of public officials, although he has not overtly rationalized violent threats against them.
-He’s repeatedly identified officials by name, including fairly low-level officials who might otherwise go unnoticed.
+He has repeatedly identified officials by name, including fairly low-level officials who might otherwise go unnoticed.
 He has no more qualms about the uncertainty and danger those officials face than he did about the dangers faced by members of Congress on Jan.
 6. There’s little indication his most fervent allies do either.

 It’s obvious to see how this is dangerous.
 Failing to condemn violent threats and actions or treating them as isolated, unconnected incidents is one thing.
 Rationalizing them is another.
-Treating violence as part of the system instead of a risk to it means treating it as acceptable.
+Treating violence as part of the system, instead of a risk to it, means treating it as acceptable.
 And accepting violence as part of American politics is the slipperiest slope imaginable.